TCPConnection¶

 Attempt to perform a graceful shutdown.
 Don't accept new writes.

-During the connecting phase (Happy Eyeballs in progress), marks the
+During the connecting phase (Happy Eyeballs in progress), transitions to

 If the connection is established and not muted, we won't finish closing until we get a zero length read.
 If the connection is muted, perform a hard close and shut down immediately.